Illinois Pollwatcher Information

 - Pollwatchers may observe the counting procedures after the polls close.

 WHAT SHOULD A POLLWATCHER DO IF HE OBSERVES AN ADMINISTRATIVE ERROR OR SEES AN APPARENT VIOLATION OF THE PART OF AN ELECTION JUDGE OR VOTERS?

-The pollwatcher should politely inform the election judges if they observe an error or an apparent violation.
-If the error or violation continues, the pollwatcher should record his/her observations, immediately contact the election authority and remain at the polling place until proper authorities arrive.
-Under no circumstances, should a pollwatcher argue with the election judges or interfere with the election process.
+The pollwatcher should politely inform the Election Judges if they observe an error or an apparent violation.
+If the error or violation continues, the pollwatcher should record his/her observations, immediately contact the County Clerk’s Office and remain at the polling place until proper authorities arrive.
+Under no circumstances, should a pollwatcher argue with the Election Judges or interfere with the election process.